Guide for Coaches New to MSDL Tournaments

 REGISTERING AT THE TOURNAMENT

 When you arrive in the morning, the first thing to do is to register.
-There will be a registration table you see as soon as you walk in the front door of the school.
+The registration table is usually near the TAB room.
 Assuming all schools called in by 8:00 am, we will have registration packets available in the morning that will list out your student codes, your judges' codes, and your invoice.
 Please note that last minute adds may not be possible in all events.

 This is also where you pay.
 Please pay attention to the invitation as to who to make checks out to; most times it will be the host school, but sometimes the MSDL itself runs tournaments, and you’d make the check out to them.